GamesCreed

 Tinges of classic horror games like P.T. and Outlast rear their heads to make you gasp at each creak of the house, every ethereal whisper you hear, and every blackout when you are close to getting to the truth.
 As a reward, all of the haunted items you find in each chapter are available in the evidence room in the precinct for further inspection.

 Puzzles, albeit short, make an appearance on most levels as secrets.
-As intrinsic as they have been to the genre ever since Resident Evil dictated so, in The Exorcist: Legion each brief puzzle that you solve comes in handy for future demonic encounters.
-A more powerful version of your holy water, or a bronze metal created to upgrade your holy cross can be found in your purifying journey, if you make the time to solve the straightforward puzzles in your way that is.
+As intrinsic as they have been to the genre ever since Resident Evil dictated so, in The Exorcist: Legion, each brief puzzle that you solve comes in handy for future demonic encounters.
+A more powerful version of your holy water, or a bronze metal created to upgrade your holy cross, can be found in your purifying journey, if you make the time to solve the straightforward puzzles in your way that is.

 The Exorcist; Legion, PSVR2, Review, Gameplay, Screenshot, GamesCreed

 Earning the dub of “Deluxe Edition” on PSVR2, it is true that the graphics have never been better.
 From your veiny and shaky hands as you grab your crucifix, to the lighting and resolution of the environments, The Exorcist: Legion is truly a realistic achievement that tortures the psyche with ease.
-Both are due to their measured scares and impressive looks.
+Both are due to their measured scars and impressive looks.

 Just like the many staples in horror movies that were established by the original film, The Exorcist: Legion is subtle with its scares.
-It won’t put a demon right at your face, but with its subdued audio cues, it will make you feel like there is something lurking in the shadows.
+It won’t put a demon right at your face, but with its subdued audio cues, it will make you feel like something is lurking in the shadows.
 Its episodic format allows for each chapter to focus on different elements of its iconic horror franchise.

-Primal fears deriving from Christianity, Motherhood, and more importantly, demonic possessions, are prevalent in each of the chapters of the stories.
-To be engulfed in complete darkness as you look back and forth to not be instantly surprised by the cries of babies, red lights or mannequins are some of the horrific jumpscares you will find amongst the ranks of each chapter.
+Primal fears deriving from Christianity, Motherhood, and, more importantly, demonic possessions, are prevalent in each of the chapters of the stories.
+To be engulfed in complete darkness as you look back and forth, not to be instantly surprised by the cries of babies, red lights, or mannequins, are some of the horrific jump scares you will find amongst the ranks of each chapter.

 The Exorcist; Legion, PSVR2, Review, Gameplay, Screenshot, GamesCreed

 I would be lying to myself if I said The Exorcist: Legion was an accessible game for all ages.
 That is, of course, demonstrably untrue.
-But what I can say that is true about this game, is that each scare is well-earned.
-Never did I feel like they went for a cheap trope, but, just as the original IP this brilliant horror experience is based on, actually subverted your expectations into when the moment of terror was going to arrive.
+But what I can say that is true about this game is that each scare is well-earned.
+Never did I feel like they went for a cheap trope, but, just as the original IP this brilliant horror experience is based on, actually subverted your expectations about when the moment of terror was going to arrive.
 Not many games of its ilk can say that.

-Releasing as the ultimate version of this game thanks to its updated graphics and use of Haptic Feedback & Adaptive Triggers, make The Exorcist: Legion one of the best horror experiences available among the PSVR2 games, be it if you are feeling lucky on Halloween, or in any other time of the year.
+Releasing as the ultimate version of this game thanks to its updated graphics and use of Haptic Feedback & Adaptive Triggers, make The Exorcist: Legion one of the best horror experiences available among the PSVR2 games, be it if you are feeling lucky on Halloween, or at any other time of the year.

 Detractors of horror entertainment condemn video games such as The Exorcist: Legion as celebrating the devil.
 It is understandable to fear the unknown, but when rendered with so much care as is the case here, it is worth considering giving in to curiosity and trying one of the scariest PSVR2 experiences to date.
 Maybe banishing demons was always your calling.